Barbara Ester Unit: History

 It was previously known as the Diagnostic Unit.
 In 2015, the Ester Unit began to receive prisoners.
 The prison's dedication as the Ester Unit occurred in August 2016; at that time, its capacity was temporarily 380 prisoners.

 In December 2016, the ADC announced that it would move about 175 prisoners from the Pulaski County Jail's Wrightsville Annex to the Ester Unit; the Wrightsville Annex held prisoners soon to be released and parole violators, and the ADC stated it did not have the necessary funds to operate both Ester and the Wrightsville annex.
 The Ester Unit's construction was scheduled to finish in late March 2017.

 Programs

 The prison has a dedicated barracks for military veterans who have prison sentences.
 There is a General Education Development (GED) program and the "Preparing for Success" program, a re-entry program which uses the National Institute of Corrections Thinking for a Change (T4C) curriculum.
+There is also a Workforce Alliance for Growth in the Economy (WAGE) Program and a Vocational Training Program, which provide workplace training to inmates.
+The Advanced Principles and Applications for Life (APAL) Program grew to include the Barbara Ester Unit in 2017, and provides religious services.